Search

 Khmer Curry

-A simple dish that is found throughout is Khmer Curry, with the dish varying slightly between regions.
-It can be made with either fish, chicken or beef and includes potatoes, coconut milk and lemongrass as the key ingredients.
+A simple dish found throughout Cambodia, Khmer curry varies slightly by region.
+Made with fish, chicken, or beef, the dish includes potatoes, coconut milk, and lemongrass as key ingredients.

 Skewers